A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment: The Model

 where the probabilities are given by (\ref{prob_rasch_indep_exp}) or (\ref{prob_rasch_indep_unexp}).
 A consequence of Assumption \ref{individual_independence} is that the contingency tables associated with different exposures are independent.
 Then the total likelihood of the two complete contingency tables we are considering is

-Notice that up to now we were able to condition on the total number of cases $N_e$, since we were dealing with contingency tables where no cell was missing.
+Notice that up to now we were able to condition on the total number of cases $N^e$, since we were dealing with contingency tables where no cell was missing.
 In real applications, however, the contingency tables are not complete, and the cells $M^e_{000}$ are missing, since they represent the elements that are not ascertained in any list.
-This means that $N_e$ is now unknown, and the definition of the likelihood is not as immediate as before.
-We then add the assumption that, for any $e$, the count $N_e \sim \text{Poisson}(\gamma_e)$.
-If we let $M_{obs}$ be the contingency table without the unobserved cell and $N_{obs}$ the corresponding count of all the observed cases, then the likelihood of the observed table is
+This means that $N^e$ is now unknown, and the definition of the likelihood is not as immediate as before.
+We then add the assumption that, for any $e$, the count $N^e \sim \text{Poisson}(\gamma_e)$.
+If we let $M_{obs}^e$ be the contingency table without the unobserved cell and $N_{obs}^e$ the corresponding count of all the observed cases, then the likelihood of the observed table is

-where $\l\{M^e_{obs}, M^e_{000} = m | N_e = N^e_{obs} + m\r\}$ is a complete contingency table with $m$ observations in the bottom-right cell, hence distributed according to a multinomial distribution with probabilities given in (\ref{prob_rasch_indep_exp}) or (\ref{prob_rasch_indep_unexp}), and $N_e$ is Poisson with mean $\gamma_e$.
+where $\l\{M^e_{obs}, M^e_{000} = m | N^e = N^e_{obs} + m\r\}$ is a complete contingency table with $m$ observations in the bottom-right cell, hence distributed according to a multinomial distribution with probabilities given in (\ref{prob_rasch_indep_exp}) or (\ref{prob_rasch_indep_unexp}), and $N^e$ is Poisson with mean $\gamma_e$.
+In its extended form, the likelihood of one incomplete contingency table is then

+where the products are only on the $x, y, z$ such that $x + y + z > 0$.
 The likelihood of the two incomplete contingency tables is, again using Assumption \ref{individual_independence},